coderanger/coderanger.net/content/posts/chef-secrets.md

 does provide a remote API for online use.
 It's defining feature is the N-of-M encryption, meaning that a given secret can be encrypted so that any N out of the total M people can access it.
-Let's say you have 5 engineers, you could set some secrets to be 1-of-5 so they are accessible by anyway, while more important secrets could be 3-or-5 to ensure a majority of the team authorizes the access.
+Let's say you have 5 engineers, you could set some secrets to be 1-of-5 so they are accessible by anyone, while more important secrets could be 3-of-5 to ensure a majority of the team authorizes the access.
 For very high-value secrets this helps ensure a single laptop compromise doesn't put you at risk.